bigcommerce/dev-docs/docs/api-docs/catalog/currencies/how-currencies-work.md

 <a id="price-lists"></a>

 You can create Price Lists in any currency setup in the store.
 Both transactional and display currencies are available in Price Lists.
-You cannot copy Price records from one currency to another; you must create the price record for each currency.
+BigCommerce does not copy price records from one currency to another; you must create the price record for each currency.

 ![titled](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/multi-currency-price-overrides.png "Price Overrides")